ahcdesign/SI507W19FinalProject-QRecipes/README.md

 return to the homepage.
 - `/ContributedQRecipes` -> This route will allow the user to input recipes they have seen online to be added into the database.
-- `/home/<username>` -> The homepage will also take the input of a name and show a greeting before the table of contents

 ## How to run tests
 1. First... (e.g. access a certain directory if necessary)